 See Title IX Defined Page for the Department of Education's proposed and final Title IX Regulations and Guidelines on single sex education.

 Title IX at 35: Beyond the Headlines, NCWGE, 2008, Chapter on Single Sex Education by Sue Klein, Jan Erickson, & Elizabeth Homer

 Title IX at 40: Working to Ensure Gender Equity in Education, NCWGE, 2012, Chapter on Single-Sex Education: Fertile Ground for Discrimination

 Handbook for Achieving Gender Equity through Education, 2nd Edition, 2007, especially Chapter 9, Gender Equity in Coeducational and Single Sex Educational Environments, and Chapter 31, Summary and Recommendations for Achieving Gender Equity in and through Education.
 New York, Lawrence Erlbaum Associates, Taylor and Francis Group.

-Other comments on the proposed changes from the National Coalition for Women and Girls in Education
+Other comments on the proposed changes related to allowing single-sex education from 2001.
+Available in the archives of the National Coalition for Women and Girls in Education.

 Learn more about the assumptions behind the push for sex segregated schooling by Patricia B. Campbell & Jo Sanders